ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/README.md

     $ sudo apt-get install libcrypt-ssleay-perl
     $ sudo apt-get install libssl-dev

-    # this is needed for get_spreadsheets.pl
+    # this is needed for get_spreadsheets.pl and it will also take a while
     $ cpanm Net::Google::Spreadsheets

 If you are having trouble installing modules using cpanm you try to install the modules using cpan.
 For example :